Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 Common Mistakes Students Make

-Mistake 1 — Confusing CSA and TSA
+Mistake 1: Confusing CSA and TSA

 CSA includes only the curved surface.

-Mistake 2 — Mixing Surface Area and Volume Formulas
+Mistake 2: Mixing Area and Volume Formulas

-Surface area uses 2πr.
+Surface area formulas involve:

-Mixing them produces incorrect units.
+Mixing them gives incorrect answers and wrong units.

-Mistake 3 — Using Diameter Instead of Radius
+Mistake 3: Using Diameter Instead of Radius

 r = d ÷ 2

-Mistake 4 — Using the Wrong Value of π
+Mistake 4: Using Incorrect Value of π

-π = 22/7 or π = 3.14
+- π = 22/7

-Use the value provided.
+Use the value given in the question.

 Important Unit Conversions

-1 m = 100 cm
+- 1 m = 100 cm

-1 m² = 10,000 cm²
+- 1 m² = 10,000 cm²

-1 m³ = 10,00,000 cm³
+- 1 m³ = 10,00,000 cm³

-Core Idea in Simple Words
+The Core Idea in Simple Words

 A cylinder has:

-Two circular bases
+- two circular bases

-One curved surface connects them
+- one curved surface connecting them

-The formulas come from simple observations:
+The formulas come directly from these observations:

 CSA = 2πrh